 At the Eastern Virginia AREC, Superintendent Joseph Oakes is flying drones over grain crops to measure soil moisture and nutrient density in order to predict and examine the spread of a blight that impacts wheat and barley.
 This will more accurately depict disease resistance and the efficacy of fungicide and varietal selection, which will help producers save time and money.

 Sue Duncan, a food scientist and assistant director of the Virginia Agricultural Experiment Station, led a team of researchers who is exploring cyber biosecurity in the food system, from food production to the end product user.
 Her team is finding that awareness, knowledge, adoption, and frequent evaluation of cyber biosecurity plans and strategies among and within all food and agricultural sectors is essential.

-To continue developing this innovation network, new faculty members will be hired to join interdisciplinary teams that can address the wide range of issues important to the agriculture and natural resource communities.
+To continue developing the SmartFarm Innovation Network across the state, new faculty members will be hired to join interdisciplinary teams that can address the wide range of issues important to the agriculture and natural resource communities.